danoan/word-def/docs/how-to/test-a-plugin.md

 ### Protocol compatibility

-Make sure that your plugin is compatible with the version of `word-def` it depends on.
+Ensure that your plugin is compatible with the version of `word-def` it depends on.

 ```python